 Despite the high efficacy in the prevention of bleeding events, clinicians and patients should still expect breakthrough bleeding events in patients on emicizumab prophylaxis, which in PwHA without inhibitors will likely mean the need for concomitant use of FVIII replacement therapy.
 No serious adverse events have been observed related to concomitant use of FVIII concentrates in patients on emicizumab prophylaxis.
 Specifically, no thrombotic or TMA events have been observed.
 Below are some specific guidelines for consideration in this patient group.

-- General approach to breakthrough bleeding: Emicizumab is likely to transform the bleeding phenotype of PwHA without inhibitors to a milder phenotype.
-Given improved baseline hemostasis in patients on emicizumab prophylaxis, the current paradigm of treating at the first signs and symptoms of bleeding in some cases should change.
+- General approach to breakthrough bleeding: Emicizumab is likely to transform the bleeding phenotype of PwHA without inhibitors to a milder phenotype with a significant reduction in bleeding events requiring treatment.
 Significant and serious or life-threatening bleeding should continue to be treated promptly.
-For equivocal signs or symptoms of minor bleeds, the patient should contact their provider for further guidance.

 - All FVIII concentrates (standard half-life and extended half-life) may be used for breakthrough bleeding events.
-Dosing should follow the same recommendations as when the patient was on FVIII replacement therapy.
+Dosing should follow the same recommendations as when the patient was on FVIII replacement therapy (MASAC document #257).

 - Recommendations on laboratory assays while on emicizumab